-The current form of Advent crystallized under Pope Gregory I, who set the current four-week length, and wrote liturgical materials for use in Advent.
+The current form of Advent crystallized under Pope Gregory I, who set the current four-week length, and wrote seasonal liturgical materials.
 By the 10th century, the Celtic 'get ready' prayers and practices had been fully brought into the Roman form.
 Later on, the church adopted a system of liturgical colors, and Advent received a purple color not unlike Lent's.
-The 20th century brought a rediscovery of joy in Advent preparations.
+The 20th century brought a rediscovery of joy in seasonal preparations.
 This was signaled among Protestants by using the color blue (with or without a touch of red in it).

 The Eastern Orthodox have a preparation for Christmas, too, called the Nativity Fast.
 It starts the day after the 14 November St. Philip the Apostle's Feast, and goes 40 days until 24 December.
 It's much more like Western-Church Lent than Advent, though it is not as strict as the Orthodox's Great Lent.
 Like in Lent, the Nativity Fast's purpose is to prepare through repentance, and it is a somber period.
 It is not somber on the Forefeast of the Nativity (20-23 December), when Nativity hymns are sung every day, and when the Russian Orthodox put up happy hangings and symbols in their churches.
 (This is when the Orthodox holy season feels most like the Catholic or Protestant Advent.)
-The strictest day is 24 December, the Nativity Paramony, when no solid food is eaten until after the Vespers service that evening.
+The strictest day is 24 December, Christmas Eve, the Nativity Paramony, when no solid food is eaten until after the Vespers service that evening.

 Advent has fallen on hard times.
 For most people, it's become a time to get ready for whatever you're doing with family and friends on Christmas, and not a time to get ready for the Christ child.
 The bigger Christmas became, the more it swallowed up Advent.
 In fact, whatever Christmas-y thing we think of as being done before Christmas Day is actually done in Advent.
 In the US, everything after Thanksgiving is now seen as a part of Christmas.
 The main problem is not that Christmas intrudes on Advent or the other way around.
 The meaning of Advent is found in Christmas.
-The real problem is that people no longer keep their Christmas focus on Christ, and then the Christless Christmas saps Christ from Advent.
-Practicing Advent as a religious season may help recover Christmas, but it can't do it by itself.
+The real problem is that people no longer keep their Christmas focus on Christ, and then their Christless Christmas saps Christ from Advent.
+Practicing it as a unified religious season may help recover Christmas, but it can't do it by itself.
 If you don't look to Jesus every day in every season, you'll lose Advent, Christmas, Lent, and even Easter.
 It becomes a tiring drudge, not a loving celebration, full of hurrying not anticipation.
 It becomes about family or money or image or spending and not our loving Maker.
-There are even some who openly advocate letting the world have its Christmas, and then Christians can do their own separate thing on Epiphany.
+There are even some who openly advocate letting the world have its "Happy Holiday" at Christmas, and then Christians can do their own separate thing on Epiphany.
 (That would bring them nearly in synch with the old-calendar Orthodox.)
-But that, of course, chucks Advent as well as Christmas.
+But that chucks Advent as well as Christmas.

 Christmas is a day of joy, and much of what the non-Christian culture brings to the mix is also full of joy and thus fits well into a Christian context.
 If you've been to Rockefeller Center in New York City, you know how great the decorations can be -- the Christmas tree, the lights on the buildings, the large herald angels with their trumpets, all big enough to seem to an adult like the big world itself seems to a child.
 Such wonders fully belong in the celebrations of Christians and everyone else.
 But as you think on that, remember that each Christian has as much right as anyone else to put their stamp on the public culture - that's an important matter of our human freedom, and it needs to be vigorously exercised or it too will be lost.